René Redzepi

-René Redzepi (born 16 December 1977) is a Danish chef and co-owner of the three-Michelin star restaurant Noma in the Christianshavn neighborhood of Copenhagen, Denmark.
-His restaurant was voted the best restaurant in the world by Restaurant magazine's World's Best Restaurants in 2010, 2011, 2012, 2014 and 2021, and was awarded its third Michelin star in 2021.
-Redzepi is noted for his work on the reinvention and refinement of a new Nordic cuisine and food that is characterized by inventiveness and clean flavours.
-In 2024 the TV series Omnivore that Redzepi created and starred in was released on Apple TV+.
+René Redzepi is a Danish chef and co-founder of Noma, a former three-Michelin-star restaurant in Copenhagen that was ranked five times as the Best Restaurant in the World.
+In January 2023, Redzepi announced that Noma would move away from traditional restaurant service; the restaurant's final regular service took place in Kyoto, Japan, in December 2024.
+Redzepi is noted for his efforts to reinvent and refine New Nordic cuisine.
+In 2024, the TV series Omnivore, which Redzepi created and in which he starred, was released on Apple TV+.
+In 2026, he stepped down from his leadership role at Noma after allegations of abuse emerged.

 Early life and education

-Redzepi was born in Copenhagen, Denmark, to an Albanian father from the Republic of North Macedonia, in Yugoslavia, and a Danish mother.
+Redzepi was born in Copenhagen, Denmark, to a Danish mother and an Albanian father from the former Yugoslavia's Socialist Republic of Macedonia (now the independent nation of North Macedonia).

-When he was young, Redzepi's family moved to North Macedonia and lived in Tetovo, until 1992 – the start of the Yugoslav Wars.
-Redzepi has said he found life in North Macedonia very enjoyable compared to his later time in a small apartment in Denmark.
-In North Macedonia, Redzepi lived in a rural area in a large multi-generation house where they ate locally sourced food, mostly vegetarian, and very healthy.
+When he was young, Redzepi's family moved to Yugoslavia and lived near the small city of Tetovo until 1992, the start of the Yugoslav Wars.
+Redzepi has said that he found life there very enjoyable compared to his time in a small apartment in Denmark.
+Redzepi lived in a rural area in a large multi-generation house where the family ate locally sourced food, most of it vegetarian and nutritious.

-After the family moved back to Denmark, Redzepi often spent his summers in Macedonia when he was young.
+While Redzepi was still a youngster, the family moved back to Denmark, but he often spent his summers in Yugoslavia.

-Redzepi has a twin brother, Kenneth Redzepi.
-He and his brother had newspaper delivery jobs, working for a local store so that they could contribute to the family's income.
+Redzepi has a twin brother, Kenneth.
+Both delivered newspapers and worked in a local store to contribute to the family's income.

-When he was 15 years old, Redzepi left high school.
-He enrolled in a cooking school with a friend.
+When he was 15 years old, Redzepi left high school and enrolled in a cooking school with a friend.